JOIN 300 DESIGNERS, ARCHITECTS AND ENGINEERS FOR A DAY OF EDUCATION, DISCUSSION + INSPIRATION.

 EVERGREEN

-Evergreen Brickworks is a former quarry and brick manufacturing site, located in the Don River Valley of Toronto.
+Evergreen Brick Works is a former quarry and brick manufacturing site, located in the Don River Valley of Toronto.
 Having operated for nearly 100 years, the facility provided bricks used to build many well-known Toronto landmarks.
 Following the factory closure, the quarry has been transformed into a city park, including a series of naturalized ponds, while the buildings have been restored and converted into an environmentally-focussed community and cultural centre by Evergreen, a national charity dedicated to restoring nature in urban environments.

 Getting here - click here